Dual Geometric Graph Network (DG2N) -- Iterative network for deformable shape alignment: Method

 \section{Method}

-The proposed method is a self-supervised zero-shot pipeline.
-To align two non-rigid models, we first generate a naive all-to-all soft mapping based on local deep features \ref{subsec:softcorr} and iteratively learn how to update the soft correspondence matrix improving the results and removing the outliers \ref{subsec:dg2n}.
-Our cost function is based on the understanding that each point's best features are the inverse probabilities for a match measured by each point in the target domain.
-Specifically, if $P$ is a soft correspondence matrix, i.e., if $P \in \mathbb{R}^{N \times M}$, and $P_{ij} \in \mathbb{R}$ is the probability that point $i$ matches point $j$, then in the primal graph, the features of point $i$ is the $i$'th row of P, and the features of the dual graph are represented by the columns (or rows of $P^T$).
+The proposed method is a self-supervised learnable pipeline.
+To align two non-rigid models, we use point embeddings generated by a black box model we refer as the initiator.
+Using these embeddings we define the soft-alignment map as the cosine similarity between the source and target embeddings.
+We learn how to iteratively update the soft correspondence matrix to improve the results and remove outliers \ref{subsec:dg2n}.
+Our cost function is based on the understanding that each point's best features are the correspondence probabilities to the target points.
+Specifically, if $P$ is a soft correspondence matrix, i.e., if $P \in \mathbb{R}^{N \times M}$, and $P_{ij} \in [0,1]$ is the probability that point $i$ matches point $j$, then in the primal graph, the features of point $i$ are the $i$'th row of P, and the features of the dual graph are represented by the columns (or rows of $P^T$).
 We denote this primal-dual structure as the Dual Graph Geometric Network (DG2N).

-The initial soft correspondence matrix can come from any method, such as functional maps based architectures \cite{fmnet,dvir}, which we call "the initiator".
-In the scenarios where there is no relevant initiator (e.g. as in the cases of point-clouds ~\ref{subsec:point_clouds}), we use graph convolutions to aggregate features from neighboring points, and use an all-to-all correlation between those deep-features using cosine-similarity as presented in detail in ~\ref{subsec:softcorr}.
+While we use the cosine-based soft correspondence map as $\softP$, DG2N can work with any soft-alignment matrix, such as the soft-alignment map proposed in \cite{fmnet}, and extended in \cite{halimi,dvir}.

+In the scenario of point clouds, where there is no relevant dense-correspondence initiator (Section \ref{subsec:point_clouds}), we use a rigid-alignment algorithm such as DCP \cite{dcp} as our feature extraction network.
 This is an extremely weak learner that produces outliers and inaccurate alignments, but it is sufficient to train the proposed DG2N architecture and converge to a very good mapping.

 DG2N is composed of our new graph attention mechanism, activated on the two graphs (primal and dual) simultaneously.
 We refer to the new convolution blocks by differential-GAT, or DGAT.
 Inspired by \cite{gat}, we consider a pulling strategy in-between points and their neighbors, where we concatenate the differences between the node features for a fixed number of neighbors.